 Around this time last year I was sorting out the massive pile of laundry on our bed, when my Beloved (the med-student) got home for a brief break in the day before heading back into the hospital for the evening shift.

 He'd been doing his placement on the obstetrics ward for the previous three weeks and, being interested in all matters related to birth and birthing, I was keen to grill him as much as privacy laws allowed.
+He looked solemn as he entered the room, and I was immediately on guard.

 "I've got something to say.
 I don't think you're going to like it," were his first, cheery, words.